legacysurvey/legacysurvey/pages/dr4/description.rst

 Astrometry
 ==========

-??ADM now GAIA
+??ADM I believe we shifted to GAIA for DR4, but is what is written OK

+As of DR4, astrometry uses the `GAIA Data Release 1`_ system.
-The astrometry is currently tied to star positions in Pan-STARRS-1, so the epoch is implicitly at the time of observation for Pan-STARRS-1.
+Positions of sources are tied to predicted GAIA positions at the epoch of the corresponding Legacy Survey observation.
-We keep the polynomial distortion model provided by the Community Pipeline, computing a simple RA,Dec offset for each CCD to align it with Pan-STARRS-1.
 The residuals are typically smaller than |plusmn|\ 0.03\ |Prime|.

-In the future, the plan is to tie the astrometry to the GAIA astrometry, at which point we will use the predicted stellar positions at the DECam epoch of observation.

 Image Stacks
 ============